Stories from the Hungry

 Food is the Fuel for Success

 Michael is in elementary school and is a student who has struggled in school.
 He has struggled to perform well, struggled to fit in, struggled to be a part of his elementary school classroom activities.
 Why?
-His teacher discovered that his mom worked nights leaving him usually without dinner or breakfast, and since Michael usually came late to school he didn’t have time to eat his free breakfast provided at the school.
+His teacher discovered that his mom worked nights leaving him usually without dinner or breakfast.
+Since Michael usually came late to school, he didn’t have time to eat his free breakfast provided at the school.
 He complained all morning about his hunger.
 Michael’s teacher said it was all that he could focus on, and it affected his ability to perform, interact, learn and play at school.

-But as one of the children who receives the backpack, all that was about to change.
+But as one of the children who takes part in our Childhood Hunger Initiative (CHI) program, all that was about to change.
 Michael’s teacher began allowing him to eat right when he entered the classroom.
 They let him keep his backpack in the room and made sure he ate first thing…before doing anything else.

 That one act, that one change of eating every morning has allowed Michael to transform.
 The simple gift of food has enabled him to do all the things we expect our children to do at school, and for the first time, we’ve been told he is on the way to having good grades.
 Food was all that he needed to succeed.